mohitghatikar/Airline-Sentiment-Analysis/README.md

 Delta and American.
 The sentiments were classified as either positive or negative.
 The tweets were collected for two time periods – before thanksgiving and after thanksgiving and the results are visualized.

+## File Description - R

-airline twitter.R -> This file contains the R code for the entire sentiment Analysis.
+- airline twitter.R: This file contains the R code for the entire sentiment analysis.

-Final Report.pdf -> The results of the analysis explained.
+- Final Report.pdf: The results of the analysis explained.